george-haddad/docker-optimize/README.md

 The first 2 commands increased the layer size by 10.1MB and 30.8MB respectively, while the other 2 commands just created a new layer with no size decrease.
 This new layer just hides the files that are expected to be removed.

-The `chown` operation duplicated the entire layer and thus increased the size the size of the overall image along with changing the ownership of the files.
+The `chown` operation duplicated the entire layer and thus increased the size of the overall image along with changing the ownership of the files.
 It seems like a normal operation to copy files to the docker and then change the ownership, but it just doubled the size of that layer.
 Imagine if we copied a 300MB file or set of files totalling 300MB, that would result in a 600MB increase instead of just 300MB.

 ### optimize/docker:2.0